AFD-Illinois/kharma/README.md

 $ git submodule update --init --recursive
 ```
 This will grab KHARMA's two direct dependencies (as well as some incidental things):
 1. The [Parthenon](https://github.com/lanl/parthenon) AMR framework from LANL (accompanying [documentation](https://github.com/lanl/parthenon/tree/develop/docs)).
 Note KHARMA actually uses a [fork](https://github.com/bprather/parthenon) of Parthenon, which exists mostly to change the default Parthenon coordiante system to KHARMA's `GRCoordinates`, with suitable include paths pointing back into the KHARMA repository, and makes minimal other changes to the Parthenon codebase.
-Ideally this fork will either disappear, or move to a more permanent spot.
+This fork isn't planned to be permanent.

 2. The [Kokkos](https://github.com/kokkos/kokkos) performance-portability library, originally from SNL.
 Many pieces of how KHARMA and Parthenon work are best explained in the Kokkos [wiki](https://github.com/kokkos/kokkos/wiki) and [tutorials](https://github.com/kokkos/kokkos-tutorials).
 Parthenon includes a list of their names for Kokkos functions in their [developer guide](https://github.com/lanl/parthenon/blob/develop/docs/development.md).